 (Loose quote from Kristina Andersen talk, “Making Magic Machines or Practising at the Unknown”, Medea research centre, Sweden, 2012)

-Karla maintains a daily practice of embodied sketching using a combination of sensorimotor mark-making and automatic drawing.
-Her work is informed by archaeoacoustic studies, biology, environmental philosophy, trauma therapies, sortitus practices, and surrealist traditions.
+Karla maintains a daily practice of embodied sketching, combining sensorimotor mark-making, proprioceptive understanding of her environment, and automatic drawing.
+Her work is shaped by diverse influences, including archaeoacoustic studies, biology, environmental philosophy, maker traditions, trauma therapies, sortitus acts, and surrealist methodologies.

-She uses a wide array of materials, media and methods, which are uniquely determined by her conversations and collaborations with place and its interconnected inhabitants.
-Forces of nature; currents, patterns, sensory information, sound waves, seismic activity, and our psycho-geographic responses to these systems inform her investigations.
-By weaving diverse materials through varying replicative devices, and blending ‘mean’ and digital times, she hopes to create a non-normative space/time, and a safe space for ineffable stories to be told.
+She works across a wide array of materials, media, and methods, guided by conversations and collaborations with place, its interconnected inhabitants, and material forces.
+Natural phenomena―currents, patterns, sensory information, sound waves, seismic activity, and our psychogeographic responses to these systems―are central to her investigations.
+She weaves diverse elements through replicative devices and blends ‘mean’ and digital times, creating non-normative spaces where ineffable or speculative experiences can be held.

 If you wish to hear from me when I have exhibitions please subscribe below, emails will be rare.